 The second of our two runners-up is Peter Fink of Zentrum für Wärmemanagement.
 He was awarded for his presentation: ‘Characterization of a liquid cooling system for power electronics by CFD simulation and Simcenter T3STER: Experimental setup, measurements and results’.
 ZfW offers comprehensive services and competent advice in the field of heat management, and lifecycle testing of electronic components and systems.

 Peter, who has decades of experience in the fields of simulation and thermal management, used Simcenter FLOEFD simulation software to select a best fit option with a homogeneous temperature profile, and to proof pressure loss in a liquid cooling system.
-He received a glass trophy and a $500 gift card.
+He received a glass trophy and a $500 cash prize.

 Many thanks again to all who entered!